samuelgr/Xidi/DEVELOPERS.md

 Xidi uses mappers to translate from raw XInput controller state to the state of a virtual controller device and subsequently exposes virtual controller state to applications.
 Mappers also determine the capabilities (number of axes, number of buttons, and so on) of the virtual controllers that Xidi exposes to applications.

-Constants and data structures that are used to represent virtual controller data are defined in `ControllerTypes.h`, and the main top-level implementation of virtual controllers is in the **VirtualController** module.
+Constants and data structures that are used to represent virtual controller data are defined in `ControllerTypes.h`, and the main top-level implementation of virtual controllers is in the VirtualController module.
 A virtual controller can contain up to 6 axes (X, Y, Z, X-rotation, Y-rotation, and Z-rotation), 16 buttons, and 1 POV hat.
 The mapper object in use determines which subset of these controller elements is actually present on the associated virtual controller and, accordingly, which elements of the virtual controller state data structure would ever contain valid data.
-Communication with physical controller devices via the XInput API is all contained in the **PhysicalController** module.
+Communication with physical controller devices via the XInput API is all contained in the PhysicalController module.

 The sections that follow describe each step in Xidi's overall functionality in more detail.

 ### Reading XInput State

-The **PhysicalController** module governs all communication with physical XInput controllers.
+PhysicalController governs all communication with physical XInput controllers.
 A background thread runs periodically and polls for the state of all available XInput controllers.
 If a change in physical state is detected, any virtual controllers associated with the physical controller whose state changed are notified.
 Upon receiving such a notification, a virtual controller refreshes its state by taking into consideration the updated physical controller state information.
 Whenever an application requests the state of the virtual controller it is simply given the view that was created during the most recent state refresh operation.

-Behind the scenes, the **PhysicalController** module spawns a background thread that periodically polls every possible XInput controller using `XInputGetState` and compares the results to the last known physical state of each controller.
+Behind the scenes, the PhysicalController module spawns a background thread that periodically polls every possible XInput controller using `XInputGetState` and compares the results to the last known physical state of each controller.
 It also maintains one condition variable object per possible physical controller.
 If a change in state is detected for a physical controller, the state data structure for that controller is updated and the associated condition variable is signalled.
 On the receiving end of physical state data, each virtual controller object spawns a background thread that continually monitors the condition variable of its associated physical controller.
 On receiving a signal of physical state change, the virtual controller object reads the new physical state and uses it to update its own virtual state.

 ### Translating to Virtual Controller State

-Translation from physical controller state to virtual controller state is governed entirely by mapper objects, one of which exists for each of the [documented mapper types](README.md).
+Translation from physical controller state to virtual controller state is governed entirely by mapper objects.
+One such instance exists for each of the [built-in mapper types](https://github.com/samuelgr/Xidi#built-in-mappers), and more instances can be created at run-time as [custom mappers](https://github.com/samuelgr/Xidi#custom-mappers).
 Internally each mapper object contains a set of *element mapper* objects, one for each XInput controller element.
 The subsections that follow describe how this process works.

 #### Element Mappers

 An *element mapper* reads the value associated with a single element of an XInput controller (i.e. A button, LT trigger, right-stick horizontal axis) and writes a value contribution to the data structure representing a virtual controller's state.
 Each element mapper is allowed to contribute to any number of elements of a virtual controller, and it is possible for multiple element mappers to contribute to the same element of a virtual controller.
-Element mappers are expected to be stateless with respect to previous or future contributions to virtual controller state.
+Certain types of element mappers may also have side effects which extend beyond simply updating virtual controller state.
+Element mappers are expected to be stateless with respect to previous or future contributions to virtual controller state and side effects.

 "Contributing to a virtual controller element" means producing a value for the virtual controller element and then aggregating it with whatever value already exists for that element.
 This is important because multiple mappers might contribute to the same virtual controller element.
 For an element mapper that contributes to a virtual controller axis this typically means aggregation by summation: if an element mapper intends to produce a value of 1000 for its associated axis, rather than writing 1000 it should add 1000 to whatever value already exists for that axis.

 Element mapper objects implement the `IElementMapper` interface defined in `ElementMapper.h`. `ContributeFromAnalogValue`, `ContributeFromButtonValue`, and `ContributeFromTriggerValue` all give the element mapper a chance to write its contribution to its associated virtual controller element.
-Where they differ is how the input value is obtained: from an analog stick (left or right, horizontal or vertical), from a digital button (A, B, X, Y, and so on), or from a trigger (LT or RT) respectively.
-In general element mappers are expected to be able to compute a contribution irrespective of the input source.
-The method `GetTargetElement` is used to identify the virtual controller element to which the element mapper writes its contribution.
+Where they differ is how the input value is obtained: from an analog stick (left or right, horizontal or vertical), from a digital button (A, B, X, Y, d-pad direction, and so on), or from a trigger (LT or RT) respectively.
+By implementing all three of these methods element mappers are able to compute a contribution irrespective of the input source.
+The methods `GetTargetElementCount` and `GetTargetElementAt` are used to identify the virtual controller elements to which the element mapper writes its contribution.
+An additional optional method, `ContributeNeutral`, exists to allow those element mappers with side effects to undo those side effects in the absence of input.

-Xidi provides four types of element mappers, each of which is described in the subsections that follow.
+Xidi provides several types of element mappers, each of which is described in the subsections that follow.
 All of these element mapper types are declared and documented in `ElementMapper.h`.

 ##### AxisMapper